-Deepti’s business and economics background informs her understanding of the numbers involved in legal matters, whether related to business decisions or litigation.
+Deepti’s business and environmental background informs her understanding in advising clients on environmental issues whether related to business decisions or litigation.

-She is dedicated to pro bono service handling matters relating to fisheries disputes, green certifications, tribal citizenship, river conservation in the Balkans, and disaster relief and resiliency.
+She is dedicated to pro bono service handling matters relating to immigration/asylum, fisheries disputes, green certifications, tribal citizenship, conservation, and disaster relief and resiliency.

 - Indiana University (B.S., with Honors, 2016)